kristopherjohnson/Markingbird/README.md

 The port currently passes all of the test cases in MarkdownSharp's `SimpleTests` test suite.
 However, it has not been extensively tested or used in production applications.
 If you find issues, please submit bug reports and fixes.

+__Note:__ This works in Xcode 6 beta 5, but does not yet work in Xcode 6 beta 6.
+In 6b6, there are a couple of compilation errors, and fixing those results in some linker errors.
+Will investigate.

 ## How To Use It

 The Xcode project packages the library as a Cocoa framework.
 However, as all the code is in the file `Markingbird/Markdown.swift`, the easiest way to use it is to simply copy that file into your own projects.